huynhtai/sample-di-naturedi/README.md

  This is **not a good strategy**.
 Because time is tight and we don't get a good solution right now, so we need others to support us a better strategy

 ## Limitation
-- Currently, we only support dependency by object ID **NOT** by type.
+- Currently, we only support dependency by `object name`  **NOT** `by type`.
+- To inject dependencies, user must define a constructor of all dependencies.
+Otherwise, the dependencies won't be injected.
+NatureDI only supports `constructor injection`.
+- We don't support constructor overloading.
+- User must define all object as well as its dependency to `NatureApplication` rather than annotating object with annotation.
+- List of dependency is name of another object in NatureDI.
+To understand more, go to [How to use it](#user-content-how-to-use-it)
 - We create all objects with recursion. *In worst case, each object is dependency of another (E.g: A -> B -> C -> D....), an StackOverflowException will be throw.*
 The proposal to solve this problem, you can take a look at [here](#user-content-proposal-of-next-version)
-- There's a constructor injection.
-The constructor must have all dependencies as method paramters.
-- We don't support overloading constructors
-- User must define all object as well as its dependency to `NatureApplication` rather than annotating object with annotation.
-We need support from community ;).
+- We need support from community to make it better day by day ;).

 # How to use it